 I love that.
 And right now you are teaching me that I need to make more food when I have guests over!
 Ha!
 Like most Iranians, we never stick to one dish, that is a true thing!
 When somebody comes over...it's always a feast!
 And that is what home is to me.
 When my mom cooked, it was never just "one thing".
 You have to do everything and kind of go over the top.
 Abundance is very important.
 You give to your guests, even if it's the very last of what you have.
 One of my favorite memories of Iran is of driving through the mountains in the outskirts of Shiraz with my aunts and cousins.
 It was my first trip there as an adult, I was 20 and my younger sister was 18.
 We were driving around enjoying the beautiful scenery, when we saw a family of nomads.
 When we asked if we could stop and take pictures of them, my aunt said, "well that's rude, you cannot just stop and take pictures, but let's go meet them".
 They (the nomads) were very welcoming and so excited to see people from America.
 They invited us to their tent, and they gave us tea, and started giving us whatever they had.
 One of the things they served us was kashk, which is the dried whey from making yogurt, they gave us nuts and raisins, and then they were going to start cooking for us!
 They didn't even know us, THAT is Persian hospitality.

 If you want to experience Mahfam's hospitality for your next special event, and live in the Phoenix metro area, I encourage you to check out her website HERE.
-You can also taste her marinated olive blends at First Draft and Central Wine, both located in central Phoenix.
+You can also visit her new restaurant, Mingle + Graze located in downtown Chandler.
 To see her recipe for the delicious boryani ye bademjoon she made for our Meet + Eat, go HERE.